kC0pter/BuildCollection/builds/Future-Initiative-Hive-Healer.md

 # Future Initiatives Healer with Hive and BTSU

-\<This file is used as a blueprint.
-Copy it and fill the categories as needed.>

 Tags: PVE, Summit, Countdown, Missions, Legendary, Heroic, Shotgun, AR, Heal, Gearset
 Version: TU16